rajeevrajchal/rajeevrajchal/README.md

 - 🌱 I’m currently learning ...
 Next, MERN, AWS
 - 👯 I’m looking to collaborate on ...
 React, React Native
 - 🤔 I’m looking for help with ...
 AWS, React Native
 - 💬 Ask me about ...
-Anything we have on your localStorage.
+Anything we have on.
 - 📫 How to reach me: ...
 Portfoilo(https://rajeevrajchal.web.app/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Being a developer, I enjoy myself, taking photos and learning new tech.